Zoltan Ovary

 Image

-Photograph of the Class of 1944, taken during their 3rd year.
-With the beginning of World War II, NYU College of Medicine compressed its normal four year M.D. program into three years, and almost all male students enrolled in the Army or Navy.
-In return for a small salary (~$21/month), a stipend for room and board, and getting their tuition paid, the students served on Active duty (in uniform) while in school, and entered the Reserve upon graduation, during the period of their internships.
-Photographic print taken from the 1943 Medical Violet yearbook.
+Group portrait of the New York University College of Medicine class of 1944, taken during their third year.
+When the United States entered World War II, NYU College of Medicine compressed its normal four-year MD program into three years, and almost all the College’s male students enrolled in the United States Army or Navy.
+Enlisted students served on active duty while in school in return for a small salary of approximately $21/month, a stipend for room and board, and paid tuition.
+Upon graduation, students were expected to enter the United States Army Reserve for the duration of their medical internships.